 My Spicy Vegan Eggplant Casserole with Thai Basil is precisely that.
-Plus it is very easy to make (I know I say that a lot but you’ll agree with me when you read the Instructions below), not overloaded with too many ingredients, healthy and vegan too!
+Plus it is very easy to make (I know I say that a lot but you’ll agree with me when you read the Instructions below).
+It’s not overloaded with too many ingredients, healthy and vegan too!

 There is a perception that cooking eggplant has to involve using a lot of oil, which in turn can make the eggplant taste a little greasy and the dish quite calorific.
 I’ve avoided this problem by using only a few tablespoons of oil to first lightly brown the eggplant, and then adding only 2 tablespoons to the tomato sauce.
 It is up to you whether you choose to drizzle the dish with a bit more oil before popping it in the oven (I promise it still won’t be greasy if you do).

-Serve this aromatic Spicy Eggplant with Tomato and Thai Basil with chunks of fresh crusty bread and enjoy with friends or family at a summer party – it tastes great both hot and cold!
+Serve this gluten free, aromatic Spicy Vegan Eggplant Casserole with Thai Basil with chunks of fresh crusty bread and enjoy with friends or family - it tastes great either hot and cold!

-- 2 small eggplants (aubergine), cubed
+- 2 small eggplants aubergine, cubed

-- 3 large tomatoes, chopped
+- 3 large tomatoes chopped

 - 2 tablespoons tomato paste

-- 2 tablespoons sun-dried tomatoes, finely chopped
+- 2 tablespoons sun-dried tomatoes finely chopped

-- 4 tablespoons Thai basil, finely chopped
+- 4 tablespoons Thai basil finely chopped

-- 1 large onion, finely chopped
+- 1 large onion finely chopped

-- 1 celery stalk, chopped
+- 1 celery stalk chopped

-- 3 garlic cloves, finely chopped
+- 3 garlic cloves finely chopped

-- 1.5 tablespoon fresh ginger, finely chopped
+- 1.5 tablespoon fresh ginger finely chopped

-- 1 red chilli (with or without the seeds)
+- 1 red chilli with or without the seeds

 - 4 tablespoons white wine